 - A person consuming a 2000 Calorie Diet will want to consume 50-175 grams of protein

 Determine Protein Needs Based on Activity Level

-- Activity levels can actually give us a more individualized idea of how much protein a person should consume.
+- Activity levels can give us a more individualized idea of how much protein a person should consume.
 A moderately active person (your average person) needs a minimum of 0.8 grams per kilogram of body weight.
 Those who train strenuously for strength or endurance (i.e., athletes or people training 5-7 days/week) need more within the range of 1.2-1.7 grams of protein per kilogram of body weight.
-Let’s calculate both of these for a 200-pound male who attends the gym three times a week for 60 minutes (average protein requirements).
-We’ll also calculate the protein needs of the same man if were training more than two hours per day, six days a week, for an upcoming Olympic lifting competition
+Let’s calculate both for a 200-pound male who attends the gym three times a week for 60 minutes (average protein requirements).
+We’ll also calculate the protein needs of the same man if they were training more than two hours per day, six days a week, for an upcoming Olympic lifting competition

 - Average Protein Needs: 0.8 g/kg body weight